uwplse/PUMPKIN-PATCH/README.md

 See [Replace.v](/plugin/coq/Replace.v) for examples.

-Two notes on this: First, for now, complete direct support for pattern matching is not implemented when it comes to whole module replacement, so you need to use `Preprocess`.
-WIP on supporting that, which should be much easier than supporting it for PUMPKIN PATCH more generally.
-Second, even stating what it means for a renaming operation in Coq to be correct requires extremely deep type theory (transport) due to the way that equality works, for example over inductive types.
+One note on this: Even stating what it means for a renaming operation in Coq to be correct requires extremely deep type theory due to the way that equality works, for example over inductive types.
 This is both cool and sad for users.
 I will consider proving that automatically or metatheoretically.